denismurphy/rclone-photo-sync/README.md

 ### photo_sync.sh (Bash)

 Key features:
-- Uses rclone to sync photos to an S3 bucket
+- Uses Rclone to sync photos to an S3 bucket
 - Manages the sync process with start, stop, restart, and status functions
 - Logs sync activities
 - Handles graceful termination and force killing if necessary